archlinux/aur/README.md

 # pac_manage
 ```
-Manages your packages in a single file where you can add comments
+pac_manage manages your packages in a single file where you can add comments
 and group your packages.

     USAGE: pac_manage [OPTIONS] OPERATION